 - Treatment of hypertension:

-- Reduction of severe hypertension (blood pressure >160/110 mm Hg or mean arterial pressure >125 mm Hg) is essential to reduce the risk of cerebrovascular accident.
+- Reduction of severe hypertension (BP >160/110 mm Hg or mean arterial pressure >125 mm Hg) is essential to reduce the risk of cerebrovascular accident.
 Treatment may also reduce the risk of further seizures.

-- Intravenous hydralazine or labetalol are the two most commonly used drugs.
+- Intravenous labetalol or hydralazine are the two most commonly used drugs.
 Both may precipitate fetal distress and therefore continuous fetal heart rate monitoring is necessary.

 - Fluid therapy: